 The most extreme example of the problem are tests with no assertions.
 Fortunately these are uncommon in most code bases.
 Much more common is code that is only partially tested by its suite.
 A suite that only partially tests code can still execute all its branches (examples).

 As it is actually able to detect whether each statement is meaningfully tested, mutation testing is the gold standard against which all other types of coverage are measured.

-There are other mutation testing system for Java, but they are not widely used.
+There are other mutation testing systems for Java, but they are not widely used.

 They are mostly slow, difficult to use and written to meet the needs of academic research rather than real development teams.